kastman/fitz/doc/source/tutorial_nwlabs.rst

 .. code-block:: bash

-  # Create the design files using the textOnsets2long script (or do it yourself)
+  # Create a design file for Model1 using the log2design.py script (or do it yourself)
-  textOnsets2long.py ../data/M87100094/logfiles/*.csv --out ../data/M87100094/design/DD-Model1.csv --condition-col choice --onset-col cuesTime --duration-col trialResp.rt --pmods-col choiceInt
+  log2design.py ../data/M87100094/logfiles/*.csv --out ../data/M87100094/design/DD-Model1.csv --condition-col choice --onset-col cuesTime --duration-col trialResp.rt --pmods-col choiceInt

-Models may be as complicated (or simple) as you want, and you should feel free to create the csv yourself without the help of ``log2design.py``.
+Models may be as complicated (or simple) as you want, and you should feel free to create the csv yourself without the help of ``log2design.py`` in the case of more complicated modeling, etc.

 Waskom's `Lyman Documentation`_ also has more info on the design file and additional regressors file where post-convolved regressors for each TR may also